 Carpet retailers have a choice of which grade of Rebond padding to offer to their customers.
 The main difference will be the type of recycled materials used to manufacture the padding and the density rating.

-The higher the quality of recycled materials used, the better the Rebond pad will perform.
-Most carpet stores have a few different thickness and density variations on hand and can order other padding specifications to meet your needs if necessary.
+The higher the quality of recycled materials used, the better the pad will perform.
+Most carpet stores have a few different thickness and density variations on hand.
+If you need a special pad, most stores can order padding to meet your needs.

 Learn more about Types of Carpet Padding